matomo-org/developer-documentation/docs/heatmap-session-recording/setup.md

 To configure the recording of a session or a heatmap, log in to your Piwik and click on "Heatmaps => Manage" or "Session Recordings => Manage".

-There you will be able to configure on which pages you want to record activities and how many.
+There you will be able to configure on which pages you want to record activities and how many sessions should be recorded.
 Piwik will automatically detect any configured heatmap or session recording and start recording activities when needed.
-You don't need to change your tracking code and neither your website to make this work.
+You don't need to change your tracking code or your website to configure .

 To detect if any activities need to be recorded, an HTTP request will be issued on each page view to your Piwik.
 While this request is fast and does for example not connect to your database, it may still add a bit of load to your server.
 If you want to avoid such